Skip to content

 • Grease cast iron before cooking.
 This prevents cast iron from sticking to food.

 • When you’re done cooking with cast iron for the day, remove all leftover fats and oils from the cast iron by wiping out oven oil inside of the cast iron using paper towels.
-Paper towel also absorbs any fat that remains on the surface of the skillet.
+A paper towel also absorbs any fat that remains on the surface of the skillet.

 • Avoid washing cast iron in the dishwasher or soaking cast iron in water because exposure will make cast iron porous, rust, and make food stick to it more easily.